KexiMleko/EduCenter/README.md

 ## Project Overview

-**EduCenter** is a modular platform built to support educational institutions in managing core activities such as student preparation, scheduling, and performance tracking and other core activities.
+**EduCenter** is a modular platform built to support educational institutions in managing core activities such as student preparation, scheduling, finance and performance tracking and other core activities.

 ---